ps185412/aks-tf-k8s/terraform/cluster-aks-pre-init/README.md

 # Terraform for Pre Initialisation of Cluster.

 ## Description
 This section deals with the pre initialisation of the cluster.
 That is, For a proper RBAC enabled Kubernetes cluster  with Terraform, it needs, an `Azure service principal` with the role contributor, a storage to store the state of the terraform (Azure storage account).
-I have used an approach to create a common azure key vault for this process.
+I have used an approach to create a common azure key vault for storing the secrets which can be later used during cluster creation.
 The module `secret` creates a scaffolding of the secrets  needed for running the `post-init` phase of the cluster.
 Modules are created accordingly which will do this!
 Modules section has more details.

 ## Prerequisites
-1. Azure Service Principal for terraform (terraform-k8s). #TODO I shall update the script soon.
+1. Azure Service Principal for terraform (terraform-k8s).
 2. Storage account to store the terraform state for `pre-init` configurations.
 3. Azure Active Directory Credentials for maintaing RBAC for K8s Cluster on Azure (AKSAADClient and AKSAADServer)
 4. Azure Active Directory Group for enabling RBAC.